RonanFinley/Manifest-Generator/README.md

 Running
 -------
 Open index.html in your browser, or upload the entire folder to a web server.
+Alternatively, open up the GitHub Page in your browser: [https://ronanfinley.github.io/Manifest-Generator/](https://ronanfinley.github.io/Manifest-Generator/)

 BUGS
 ----